The (Not So) Latest

 6/13/04: Old Man God

 I was watching Bruce Almighty the other night and something hit me: Why is God always depicted as old?
 Hollywood often depicts Satan as a child, but God and the angels are always old.

 If God has been around since the moment of creation, then God of course would be old — for a human.
-But is God old for a god?
-Is God really closing in on life expectancy?
-Or isn't it just as possible that God has barely gotten started?
+But is God old for a deity?
+Is God really closing in on His life-expectancy?
+Or isn't it possible that God has barely gotten started?

 I think this stubborn depiction of God as an adult is not a statement about God or religion, but a statement about youth.
 These filmmakers cannot conceive of a youth who has power and is good.
 American pop-culture demands that for youth, the greatest virtue is submission, weakness.
 The youth who is strong, therefore, cannot be good.
 And a being who is powerful and good cannot be young.